-Each ship requires a minimum crew aboard before it can move (see movement - ship).
+Each ship requires a minimum crew aboard before it can move (see movement).
 Crew requirements for each ship are listed on the card, usually as icons representing command ability and/or staff ability.
 (Other crew requirements may include Alternate Universe or Non-Aligned icons, specific skills, such as Empathy x2, or a species of personnel, such as a Vulcan.)
-If a ship lists no specific crew requirements, any one personnel of matching affiliation can fly it.
+Any compatible personnel can be used to meet a ship's listed crew requirements, but at least one crew member of matching affiliation must be on board.
+(If a ship lists no specific crew requirements, any one personnel of matching affiliation can fly it.)
 Most Personnel cards have command or staff ability icons.
 Those with command ability can also act as staff.
 (Other staffing icons, such as the Enterprise-E icon, may not substitute for command or staff ability.)

-One personnel cannot meet more than one staffing requirement.
+One personnel cannot meet more than one staffing icon requirement.
 Thus, a ship requiring three staffing icons must be staffed by a minimum of three personnel, even if one of the personnel has more than one of the required icons.